 lying - but that this was not reliable.

-aim to provide a more thoughtful, systemic and considered satyle of NLP and
+- and providing a more thoughtful, systemic and considered style of NLP.

 You'll find more articles on Rep